To The Members of

 (iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Act with respectto the loans and investments made.

-(v) In respect of deposits accepted by the Company the Company has complied with thedirectives of Reserve Bank of India and provisions of sections 73 to 76 or any other relevant provisions ofthe Companies Act 2013 and the rules framed thereunder.
+(v) In respect of deposits accepted by the Company the Company has complied with thedirectives of Reserve Bank of India and provisions of sections 73 to 76 or any otherrelevant provisions of the Companies Act 2013 and the rules framed thereunder.

 (vi) We have broadly reviewed the books of account maintained by the Company in respectof products where pursuant to the rules made by the Central Government of India themaintenance of cost records has been prescribed under sub-section (1) of Section 148 ofthe Act and are of the opinion that prima facie the prescribed accounts and recordshave been made and maintained.
 We have not however made a detailed examination of therecords with a view to determine whether they are accurate or complete.

-|Name of statute ||Nature of dues ||Amount (in Lakhs) ||Period to which the amount relates ||Forum where the dispute is pending |
+|Name of statute ||Nature of dues ||Amount (in Lakhs) ||Period to which the amount relate ||Forum where the dispute is pending |

-|Income Tax Act.
-1961 ||Income Tax ||5.96 ||Assessment Year 2009-10 ||Commissioner of Income Tax Appeals |
+|Income Tax Act 1961 ||Income Tax ||5.96 ||Assessment Year 2009-10 ||Commissioner of Income Tax Appeals |

-| || ||37.46 || || |
+| || ||451.45 || || |

-(viii) The Company has not defaulted in repayment of loans or borrowing to financialinstitution bank government or dues to debenture holders.
+(viii) The Company has not defaulted in repayment of loans or borrowing to financialinstitution bank government or dues to debenture holders

-(ix) The Company did not raise any money by way of initial public offer further publicoffer (including debt instruments) or term loans during the year.
+(ix) The Company did not raise any money by way of initial public offer further publicoffer (including debt instruments) or term loans during the year